atovpeko/docs/CONTRIBUTING.md

 When raising a PR, you will be prompted to sign a Contributor License Agreement (CLA).
 This helps to ensure that the community is free to use your contributions.

 The documentation site is statically generated with [Gatsby][gatsby].
-Its source code is in a separate private repository, which pulls in content from this repository on each build.
+Its source code is in a separate private repository, which pulls in the content from this repository on each build.

 Once you raise a PR for any branch, GitHub will **automatically** generate a preview for your changes and attach the link in the comments.
 Any new commits will be visible at the same URL.
 If you don't see the latest changes, try an incognito browser window.